Dingle: Places of interest

 The Chapel of the Sacred Heart is a neo-gothic chapel attached to Saint Mary's.
 It was built for a local enclosed order of Presentation Sisters, by the architect C. J. McCarthy in 1886.
-The major Irish artist Harry Clarke produced six double-lancet stained glass windows for the chapel which were installed in 1924.
+The major Irish artist Harry Clarke produced six double-lancet stained glass windows for the chapel, which were installed in 1924.
 The lancets depict scenes from the life of Christ.
 Clarke was at the time a leading figure in the Arts and Crafts movement and was paid a fee of £1,000 for the works.

 Irish traditional music is played in several locations, particularly during the summer tourist season.
 Dingle has a number of pubs, restaurants and cafes.
 The aquarium, "Oceanworld Aquarium", is home to tropical, foreign and native animals, and a number of art and craft shops.

 Dingle is home to Murphy's Ice Cream, a cafe that serves ice cream and coffee.
 Murphy's has homemade ice cream made from Kerry cattle.
 Another business, Dingle Distillery, was launched in 2012.

 Gallaunmore, a standing stone and National Monument, lies 3 km (2 miles) to the east.

 St. Manchan's Oratory (An Teampall Geal), a medieval oratory with ogham stone and souterrain, lies on nearby Lateeve Hill.

 Sport

 Dingle is home to the Dingle GAA club, which fields Gaelic football teams.
 The most noted tournament in which Dingle competes is the Kerry Senior Football Championship.
 Rugbaí Chorca Dhuibhne, the local rugby team, and Dingle Bay Rovers F.C. are also based in the area.

 The yearly Dingle Marathon started in 2009, when John Griffin, a former winner of the Dublin Marathon, won the race at 50 years old.
 The full marathon begins and ends in Dingle town, taking in Slea Head and the Dingle Peninsula on its route, whilst the half marathon goes from Dingle to Dun Chaoin.
 The inaugural event had 2,500 participants, and participation peaked at approximately 3,500 participants in 2018.
-The course is certified by the Athletics Association of Ireland.
+The course is certified by Athletics Ireland.